lukehinds/gotroot.github.io/_posts/2017-01-17-testing-puppet-modules-overcloud.md

 Let's now assume something is wrong in our code, and we need to make some small tweaks to debug.
 We can now do so directly on the overcloud.

-ssh from to an overcloud node which contains your puppet module (this maybe contigent upon how you have set up your `roles_data.yaml`).
+ssh to an overcloud node which contains your puppet module (this maybe contigent upon how you have set up your `roles_data.yaml` in this case its the controller as we are playing with the horizon dashbaord).
 Note that you will likely ssh as `heat-admin`, and you may need to `sudo su` to root to run `puppet-apply`, as most of the time you will be asking puppet to change files owned by root.